Publisher: Harlequin Books

 Decades later, on a small Irish island, the Moone family are poised for celebration but instead are struck by tragedy.
 Each family member must find solace in their own separate way, until one dazzling truth brings them back together.
 But as the Moone family confront the past, they also journey toward a future that none of them could have predicted.
 Except perhaps Maeve herself.

-Thank you to Sherri Smith, Forge Books, and NetGalley for a free copy of The Retreat in exchange for an honest review.
+Thank you NetGalley, Harlequin Books & Helen Cullen for a copy of this novel exchange for an honest review.